Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 ```

-If the user opens the app from a notification, `GetLastNotification` also returns that notification.
-Otherwise, `GetLastNotification` returns null.
+If the user opens the app from a notification, `GetLastRespondedNotification` also returns that notification.
+Otherwise it returns null.

 ## FAQ

+**Why are Notifications not delivered on certain Huawei and Xiaomi phones when my app is closed and not running in the background ?**

+Seems that Huawei (including Honor) and Xiaomi utilize aggresive batter saver [techniques](https://stackoverflow.com/questions/47145722/how-to-deal-with-huaweis-and-xiaomis-battery-optimizations)  which restrict app background activities unless the app has been whitelisted by the user in device settings.
+This means that any scheduled notifications will not be delivered if the app is closed or not running in the bacgkround.
+We are not aware of any way to workaround this behaviour besides encouraging the user to whitelist your app.

 **What can I do if notifications with a location trigger don’t work?**